mjhea0/mjhea0.github.com/source/_posts/2016-09-12-testing-node-and-express.markdown

 Turn back to the objectives.
 Read each aloud to yourself.
 Can you put each one into action?

-The testing process may seem daunting and unnecessary at first, but you will soon just how necessary they are as your projects grow and become more complex.
-Continue to practice testing by incorporating tests whenever you begin a new project.
+The testing process may seem daunting and unnecessary at first, but you will see just how necessary it is as your projects grow and become more complex.
+Continue to practice by incorporating tests whenever you begin a new project.

 The full code can be found in the [express-testing-mocha-knex](https://github.com/mjhea0/express-testing-mocha-knex) repository.